open-spaced-repetition/py-fsrs/CONTRIBUTING.md

 # Contributing to Py-FSRS

-Welcome to Py-FSRS!

-In this short guide, you will get a quick overview of how you can contribute to the Py-FSRS project.

 ## Reporting issues

 If you encounter an issue with Py-FSRS and would like to report it, you'll first want to make sure you're using the latest version of Py-FSRS.